0n1udra/slime_server/README.md

 # Setup
 1. Create Discord bot in Discord Developer Portal.
 Scroll down for instructions or click [here](#create-discord-bot)
 3. Setup Python venv (if using) and install libraries.
 Scroll down for instructions or click [here](#using-virtualenv-or-venv).
 4. Update settings by editing `user_config.json` variables.
 Scroll down for more or click [here](#user-configs)
+    - NOTE: JSON file uses double quotes for strings.
+    - Also, Do NOT edit the `example` server config entry.
 5. Run `python3 run_bot.py help`, shows commands to setup tmux and/or run bot.
   - `python3 run_bot.py setup` - Create required folders if starting from scratch.
   - `python3 run_bot.py startbot` - Starts bot.